(Last updated: March 24, 2021)

 1. Gate location

-If you are planning to install a gate intercom system, first you need to consider the gate’s location on your property.
+If you’re planning to install a gate intercom system, first you need to consider the gate’s location on your property.
 Is the gate located at the end of a long driveway, a mile away from the other side of the community?
 Or is the gate at the entrance of a parking lot, separate from the main building?

 Location matters when installing an intercom because it affects wiring and installation costs.
-The more wiring you have to lay and the further those wires have to extend, the more the system will cost to install.
+The more wiring you have to lay and the further those wires have to extend, the more your system will cost to install.